How to Roast Your Turkey

 - Insert a meat thermometer into the thickest part of the thigh.
 The thermometer should point towards the body, and should not touch the bone.

 - Place the bird on a rack in a roasting pan, and into a preheated 350 degree F (175 degrees C) oven.
-To determine how long to cook a turkey, use the following chart to estimate the time required for baking.
+To determine how long to cook a turkey, use this chart to estimate the time required for baking.

 - Bake until the skin is a light golden color, and then cover loosely with a foil tent.
 During the last 45 minutes of baking, remove the foil tent to brown the skin.
 Basting is not necessary, but helps promote even browning.